 - Analyze data, perform statistical analysis and provide alerts on monitored trends

 - Make the right data-driven decisions using Splunk and your machine data

 - Present data with RBAC that supports data redaction

 The U.S. federal government's continuous diagnostics and mitigation (CDM) program enables government agencies to manage and strengthen the posture of their cyber networks.

 By 2017, the CDM program will be transformed to enable departments and agencies to maintain a near-real-time security risk awareness and assessment capability to rapidly respond to critical risk management issues and threats.

-- Scale to ingest tens of terabytes of data per day monitoring streams of data in real time
+- Scaling to ingest tens of terabytes of data per day monitoring streams of data in real time

-- Automatically perform correlation searches and report on historic trends on any data to play a critical role in in meeting CDM goals
+- Automatically performing correlation searches to report on historic trends needed to meet CDM goals

 - Support all the levels of RBAC while redacting specific data by group or individual